basiliscos/cpp-rotor/docs/Introduction.md

 hence it is **micro** framework.

-As actor model and event loops are asynchronous by their nature, the underlying intuion is to uplift the low level *events* of an event loop into hight-level messages between actors, making high-level messages abstrated from the event loop;
+As actor model and event loops are asynchronous by their nature, the underlying intuition is to uplift the low level *events* of an event loop into high level messages between actors, making high-level messages abstracted from the event loop;
-hence `rotor` should provide message passing facilities between actors *independenly* from the used event loop(s).
+hence `rotor` should provide message passing facilities between actors *independently* from the used event loop(s).

 `rotor` can be used in the applications, where different loop engines are used together and it is desirable to write some loop-agnostic logic still having